Movie and Television Review and Classification Board: Disapproved for Airing on Television ("X")

-Exemptions of classification ratings in television

-National and local newscasts are exempted from the ratings system (except in the case of selected news stories, such as in ABS-CBN's TV Patrol, which uses an SPG graphic for stories with sensitive or graphic content).
-Some regional news programs and some CNN Philippines newscasts air a PG advisory before the show, which may violate the rules.
-These circumstances, however, do not affect the program itself.
-TV5's Aksyon sa Tanghali, on the other hand, was given a Strong Parental Guidance rating in April 2018 due to its public service segments profane nature.
-The rating also includes the news segments of the said edition.

-IBC 13 does not use either the green 'G', blue 'PG', or red 'SPG' graphics on selected programs and documentaries produced by the government-controlled Presidential Communications Group (Philippines) (PCOO), considering that they are information-based materials.
-DepEd TV and DepEd ALS also do not use the three aforementioned rating graphics considering that they are educational content.

 Home videos

 The Optical Media Board formerly governed censorship for home video releases; this has since been managed by the Movie and Television Review and Classification Board.

 Before 2015, unlike the theatrical ratings, only three are applied to video releases and printed on labels: General Audience (G) for films previously rated G in cinemas, Parental Guidance (PG) for most PG and some R-13 or R-16 titles (with cuts for the R-ratings), and Restricted For Adults (R) for some R-13, many R-16, and most R-18 titles [without cuts for R-16 and R-18, including films released unrated or with adults-only rating equivalents (e.g. R, 18, M18, NC-17, Category III, and R21) outside the Philippines].

 Since 2015, the theatrical ratings were applied as home video ratings, replacing the previous system.

 In addition to issuing parental ratings for home video content, routine inspections are also conducted at public transport terminals where passenger buses equipped with onboard entertainment systems can be found, to ensure that the films in question are approved by both agencies for public exhibition and are free of inappropriate content.